How to understand Roo Analytics

 What is “Cancellation fees paid”?

 This is the total dollar amount of cancellation fees paid during the filtered time period.
 Fees vary depending on how close the cancellation was to the shift start time.
-See Roo’s cancellation policies here
+See Roo’s cancellation policies here.

 What is “Disruptions by type”?